9/11 Day of Service & Remembrance

 Phone: 212-422-3520 x112

-Thank you to all the companies that participated in our 2014 9/11 National Day of Service and Remembrance event:
+Thank you to all the companies that participated in our 2015 9/11 National Day of Service & Remembrance event:

 Seeing the excitement and smiles on the faces of the children this morning was overwhelming.
 Knowing that their families have missed birthdays, holidays and special occasions together because of their deployment makes this especially meaningful. – Lee Ielpi, 9/11 Tribute Center President & Co-founder

 Families from the 75th Ranger Regiment turned out with great anticipation and excitement to ride off on their new bikes.
 It was all smiles as the bikes were off loaded in groups by battalion.
 Andrew who brought a special thank you note for the 9/11 Tribute Center hopped right on his bike and rode around the field.